Amy Macdonald: Career

-Breakthrough
+2006–2007: Breakthrough

 Macdonald sent a demo CD in response to an advertisement placed in the NME by a new production company set up by songwriters Pete Wilkinson and Sarah Erasmus.
 Wilkinson said he was "literally aghast" at her songwriting abilities when first he heard Macdonald play the songs "This Is the Life" and "Mr Rock n Roll".
 He then spent around eight or nine months recording demos with Macdonald at his home studio with a view to securing a record deal for his new client.
-In 2007 she signed a contract with Vertigo.
+In 2007 she signed a contract with Vertigo when she was 18 years old.

+She has claimed that she feels she was "in the right place at the right time" by answering the advertisement in NME, later claiming that the subsequent success she endured to be "a weird life".
+Macdonald has been described as "one of the last artists" to gain a recording contract by sending a demo to record companies, with Macdonald claiming it to be "mental", citing the music industry changes since 2007.
+Macdonald claims that "what's funny is even then, everyone found it bizarre that I got a record deal from sending a demo, because this was when people were being discovered on MySpace — Lily Allen, Arctic Monkeys; they were all doing it that way".